flamerged/flamerged/README.md

 ## What I am learning

-- Improving my MERN skills with some online courses and building small projects
+- Improving my MERN skills by building small projects and bringing them to production
-- Graphl as a nice addition to the MERN stack
+- Graphl and Typescriot as a nice addition to the MERN stack
 - I plan to add a bit to my frontend stack by learning vue and svelte in the future

 ## Some stats